-The Sub-Fund invests in companies with a long-term horizon and seeks to meet the following characteristics:
+The Sub-Fund invests with a long-term view and selects companies that meet the following characteristics:

-- A business model the Management Company understands, and which can grow with attractive and sustainable returns on capital employed due to the presence of robust competitive advantages. - A management team aligned with shareholders with a judicious allocation of capital between reinvestment, acquisitions/disposals and return of cash to shareholders. - A valuation low enough to allow an attractive 5-year internal rate of return (IRR) based on a conservative exit multiple in line with the quality and associated risks of the business.
+- A business model the Management Company understands, and which can grow with attractive and sustainable returns on capital employed due to the presence of robust competitive advantages. - A management team with a judicious allocation of capital between reinvestment, acquisitions/disposals and return of cash to shareholders. - Reasonable valuation to allow an attractive internal rate of return (IRR) based on a conservative exit multiple in line with the quality and associated risks of the business.